UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 ## 10. Start the system

-Run the entire system to verify everything is working using the following command in the terminal:
+Run the entire system to verify everything is working using the following command in the VS Code terminal:

 ```sh
 ros2 launch $ROS_WORKSPACE/src/global_launch/main_launch.py